Active

 method based on the textbook.
 The Layered Curriculum periods

-other periods.
-Aside from reducing the number of failures
+periods.
+Aside from reducing the number of failures in my general

-increased the number of students on task in all my general
+the number of students on task in all my general level classes.

-level classes.
-Several teachers in my school and now several
+Several teachers in my school and now several schools around

-schools around the county have implemented Layered Curriculum
+the county have implemented Layered Curriculum in a variety

-in a variety of subjects and have reported similar results.
+of subjects and have reported similar results.
+Teachers continue

-Teachers continue to use it for three main reasons - it reduces
+to use it for three main reasons - it reduces the number of

-the number of student failures, it increases student involvement
+student failures, it increases student involvement (time on

 Educational